 Most really fit people have a resting heart rate sub 50 or 60 bpm or so (the average person’s resting heart rate is 72 bpm).

-Check yours: if you’re in great shape, but your heart rate is significantly higher than expected, you may want to give your body a break from exercise.
+Check yours regularly: if you’re in great shape, but your heart rate is significantly higher than expected, you may want to give your body a break from exercise.

-If you’re an avid exerciser like me, yet you recently feel less and less motivated to work out, it could be your body giving you a signal that you actually need some time off.
+If you’re an avid exerciser like me, but you’re feeling less and less motivated to work out, it could be your body giving you a signal that you actually need some time off.

 Have you been working as hard as you possibly can, yet you can’t seem to improve your speed, strength or overall athletic performance?